-We lease certain of our facilities, including our executive offices in Sunnyvale, California, under lease agreements that expire at various dates through 2018.
+We lease certain of our facilities, including our executive offices in Sunnyvale, California, and in some jurisdictions we lease the land on which these facilities are built, under lease agreements that expire at various dates through 2032.
 We lease certain of our manufacturing and office equipment for terms ranging from one to five years.
-Total future lease obligations as of September 26, 2004, were approximately \$390 million, of which \$113 million was recorded as a liability for certain facilities that were included in our 2002 Restructuring Plan.
+Total future lease obligations as of December 26, 2004, were approximately \$431 million, of which \$106 million was recorded as a liability for certain facilities that were included in our 2002 Restructuring Plan.